Mounjaro is quickly growing in popularity as an effective medication to treat blood sugar levels in people with type 2 diabetes.

 If taking Mounjaro immediately makes you nauseous, you may want to eat a little something beforehand, such as some bread or crackers.

-Why is Mounjaro making me sick to my stomach?
+Why is Mounjaro making me sick to my stomach and causing diarrhea?

-Many people experience nausea, vomiting, and diarrhea when first starting Mounjaro, because of how it changes appetite and digestion.
+Some people experience nausea, vomiting, and diarrhea when first starting Mounjaro because of how it changes appetite and digestion.

 It could be a sign of something more serious if you have uncontrollable vomiting or diarrhea, serious low blood sugar levels, severe nausea, or severe stomach pain.